Fan Expo Chicago: Wizard World Chicago

-With the 1998 show, now renamed Wizard World Chicago, attendance jumped to 25,000, at a charge of $20 per day or $40 for three days.
+With the 1998 show —out renamed Wizard World Chicago — attendance jumped to 25,000, at a charge of $20 per day or $40 for three days.
 The 1999 show featured 750 exhibitors.

 The 2001 show featured exhibitors like DC, Marvel, Hasbro, and Bandai, and charged attendees $20/day or $40 for the weekend.

 By 2006, Wizard World Chicago had expanded to four days and boasted a weekend attendance of over 58,000 people.
 The 2009 show attracted 70,000 attendees, but neither DC Comics nor Marvel Comics had an official presence at the show.

 Disgraced former Illinois governor Rod Blagojevich made an appearance at the 2010 Wizard World Chicago, conversing with and taking pictures with attendants.
 He charged $50 for an autograph and $80 for a photo.
 He also had a humorous televised meeting with Adam West; Blagojevich remarked that he considered The Joker to be the best Batman foil.
-Comic fandom website bleedingcool.com reported that Blagojevich met with a mostly positive reception, while Time Out Chicago described it as mixed.
+Comic fandom website bleedingcool.com reported that Blagojevich was met with a mostly positive reception, while Time Out Chicago described it as mixed.

 The 2011 show charged $35 for a one-day pass and $60 for a four-day pass at the door.

 The 2020 show, scheduled for August 20–23, was cancelled due to the COVID-19 pandemic.
 The next show was scheduled for June 24–27, 2021.
+The convention was postponed to October 2021 due to COVID-19.

+Fan Expo Chicago

-The convention was postponed to October 2021 due to COVID-19, while Wizard Entertainment's conventions were sold to Informa's Fan Expo unit in August, and rebranded accordingly beginning in 2022.
+Wizard Entertainment's conventions were sold to Informa's Fan Expo unit in August 2021, and rebranded accordingly beginning in 2022.